Hank Johnson: Iraq War

 On January 25, 2007, Johnson responded to President George W. Bush's State of the Union address by criticizing the war in Iraq, saying, "This war has proven to be one of the gravest missteps in the recent history of our country.
 It is time for President Bush to face the music and respond to the urgent demands of a frustrated country."

-On February 8, 2007, Johnson introduced his first bill: a resolution requesting that the Defense Secretary Robert Gates take U.S. troops off of street patrol duty in Iraq.
+On February 8, 2007, Johnson introduced his first bill: a resolution requesting that Defense Secretary Robert Gates take U.S. troops off of street patrol duty in Iraq.
 "There is no military solution for the civil war in Iraq", Johnson said.
 "It is time for Iraqi troops, who have been trained, to assume responsibility for patrolling their own streets.
 Clearly, deploying our troops this way has only escalated the number of U.S. casualties, and this must stop".
 According to the Atlanta Journal-Constitution, Johnson's resolution was "interesting in that it goes beyond broad directives and proposes something very specific".

 On March 23, 2007, Johnson voted to pass H.R.
 1591 and attracted attention by blogging about his decision to vote for it.
 H.R.
 1591 passed the House on March 23, 2007, and the Senate on April 26, but Bush, citing the Iraqi withdrawal timeline among the many particulars as being unacceptable, vetoed the bill on May 1; Congress tried to override the veto the next day but was unable to garner the votes.
 On May 24, 2007, Johnson voted to cut funding for the Iraq War unless provisions included binding requirements upon the Iraqi government.
 On May 25, 2007, a compromise bill, the U.S. Troop Readiness, Veterans' Care, Katrina Recovery, and Iraq Accountability Appropriations Act, 2007, was enacted.